mui/mui-x/docs/data/data-grid/selection/selection.md

 ### Single row selection

-Single row selection is enable by default with the `DataGrid` component.
+Single row selection is enabled by default with the `DataGrid` component.
 To unselect a row, hold the <kbd class="key">CTRL</kbd> key and click on it.

 {{"demo": "SingleRowSelectionGrid.js", "bg": "inline"}}